Best Rugged Laptops

 q: Are they heavy?

 For the most part, these products typically weigh under 10 pounds.
 Most of the products that we selected on our list weigh between 2-3 pounds, with some of the performance-heavy options weighing close to 8 pounds.
 One component part that typically adds a lot of weight is hard drives.
-The higher capacity the hard drive can hold- the heavier your unit will be.
+The higher capacity the hard drive can hold- the heavier your rugged laptop will be.
 For instance, the Getac has a hard drive that holds about 250GB, and it weighs about 10 pounds.
 The Lenovo Chromebook, on the other hand, has a 16GB hard drive and weighs under 3 pounds.

 q: Should I get a glossy or matte screen?